-- Aims to develop an ethos and environment that supports learning and promotes the health and wellbeing of all
+- Aims to develop an ethos and environment that supports learning and promotes the health and wellbeing of staff and pupils.

 The Importance of Whole School Approach

-- The school delivers the specific themes according to the framework in the National Curriculum and in accordance with statutory requirements and non-statutory guidance
+- The school delivers the specific themes according to the framework in the National Curriculum and in accordance to the statutory requirements and non-statutory guidance.

-- The whole school community (pupils, staff, parents, governors and community partners) is invited to take part in policy development, physical, social and cultural activity and to support each other's learning
+- The whole school community (pupils, staff, parents, governors and community partners) are invited to take part in policy development, physical, social and cultural activity and to support each other's learning

-- and the school provides a culture and environment supportive of the taught PSHE.
+- The school provides a culture and environment supportive of the taught PSHE.